aslanallakhkuliev/tablefactorycase/README.md

 ### Upcoming Updates:

-User Authorization in the API.
+Token-based authentication for the API.